alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 - A clear demonstration of analytical thinking and visualisation techniques in Excel

 ### Key Findings
+- Consistent Growth: Revenue increased steadily, peaking at over $101M in 2007 and 2008.
+- Product Profitability: Premium items (priced above $150), particularly Road-150 Red and Mountain-200, consistently drove high profits.
+- Seasonal Peaks: Profit concentration occurred mid-year (May–June) and year-end (October–December), varying by year.
+- Weekday Advantage: Weekdays contributed more than 70% of profit across all four years, with Thursday ranking in the top 3 every year.
+- Customer Drivers: The 50+ age group generated nearly half of total customer profit, and gender impact was nearly balanced.
+- Geographic Focus: Australia and the United States accounted for over 60% of total profit.

 ### Recommendations
+- Optimise Product Strategy: Prioritise high-margin items and streamline low-performing SKUs ( (Stock Keeping Unit)).
+- Align Campaign Timing: Schedule marketing around seasonal and weekday profit peaks.
+- Enhance Customer Segmentation: Target older customers with tailored promotions and loyalty benefits.
+- Expand Regional Efforts: Invest further in high-performing markets like Australia and the U.S.
+- Reward Top Customers: Establish retention programmes for high-profit individual buyers.

 ## Introduction
 ### Business Problem